Embedded Networking and Communications

 }

-My testing code is working, and I have successfully transferred random data between the boards.
-Now, I can use input and output devices with this setup and send data from Board A to Board B.
+My test code is working successfully, and I have been able to transfer random data between the two boards.
+I can now integrate input and output devices into this setup and transmit data from Board A to Board B..

 Wired Communication with Xio ESP32-C3 using Voltage Sensor and LED